-The AASHTO Manual for Assessing Safety Hardware (MASH) requires full-scale crash testing of roadside features using worst practical impact conditions, which should be representative of the composition of vehicles involved in run-off-road crashes and of the roadside departure speeds and angles.
-Previous NCHRP projects have driven changes in standard test conditions and test vehicles.
-In the mid-2000s, MASH was introduced and updated the criteria for selecting passenger car and pickup truck standards.
-Also, a mid-size test vehicle was introduced.
-After exploratory crash-testing programs for each of these changes in test vehicle selection criteria, a narrow number of selected makes and models were informally adopted as the “preferred” test vehicle types, offering economical and reproducible outcomes.
+The AASHTO Manual for Assessing Safety Hardware (MASH) requires full-scale crash testing of roadside hardware (RSH) using worst practical impact conditions, which should be representative of the composition of vehicles involved in run-off-road crashes and of the roadside departure speeds and angles.
+Previous NCHRP projects have led to changes in standard test conditions and test vehicles.
+MASH was introduced in the mid-2000s and updated the standards and evaluation criteria for choosing which passenger cars and pickup trucks to crash test.
+A midsize test vehicle was also introduced.
+After exploratory crash testing for each of these changes in test vehicle selection criteria, a narrow range of makes and models were informally adopted as the preferred test vehicles, offering reproducible and economical outcomes.

-Recently, NCHRP Project 20-07, Task 372, “Evaluation of MASH Test Vehicles," indicated a significant decline in new passenger car sales and a rise in new light truck sales since 2014, driven primarily by “compact” or “crossover” utility vehicle (CUV) sales.
-Hence, updates for the selection criteria used for standardized passenger car and light truck test vehicles were recommended, as was an exploratory full-scale testing program to evaluate roadside hardware using the CUV class of test vehicle.
-A pilot testing program evaluating existing, MASH-approved hardware using the new proposed vehicles, with emphasis on the CUV vehicle class, is needed to ensure that testing criteria remains representative of the “practical worst-case” impact conditions.
+NCHRP Project 20-07(372), "Evaluation of MASH Test Vehicles," indicated a significant decline in new passenger car sales and a rise in new light truck sales since 2014, driven primarily by compact utility vehicle (CUV) sales.
+Hence, updates for the selection criteria used for standardized passenger car and light truck test vehicles were recommended, as was exploratory full-scale testing to evaluate RSH using the CUV class of test vehicle.
+Pilot testing evaluating existing MASH-compliant RSH using the new proposed vehicles, with emphasis on the CUV class, is needed to ensure that testing criteria remains representative of practical, worst-case impact conditions.

 - Determine which test vehicles and corresponding characteristics are representative of the changing vehicle fleet,